-Figure 6: Ratio of economic to social issuesals in Canadian party manifestos, 19.
+Figure 6: Ratio of economic to socio-cultural issue mentions in Canadian party manifestos, 1945-2015.

-As a next step, we examine the actualposition in ideological space by all parties and compare that with voters’ positions on similar issues.
-We took the economic and social scales from the Manifesto Project and compared policy positions with voter positions on identical issues.
-The results are in Figure 7.
+As a next step, we examine the actual left-right ideological position by the major parties and compare it with voter positions on both the economic and socio-cultural dimensions.
+The results are displayed in Figure 7.
 The top panel shows the parties’ policy positions on economic and social issues from MARPOR (scaled left–right from -100 to 100) (Volkens et al. 2020).
-The bottom panel shows the position of each parties’ies’ on the attitudinal preferences for both the economic and social dimensions from the CES (scaled left–right from 0 to 1).
+The bottom panel shows the position of each party on the attitudinal preferences for both the economic and social dimensions from the CES (scaled left–right from 0 to 1).

 We draw the reader’s attention to the way in which the Liberals and Conservative platforms overlapped to a large degree on economic and social issues up until 2011 and 2015.
 However, Liberal voters had a more centre-left skew.
 This suggests that Liberal voters may have had an unmet more center-left economic position that the party has only recently shifted to address.
 At the same time, on social issues, where Liberal voters once occupied a space in between the NDP and the Conservatives, the voters of the “Brahmin Left” have coalesced to demonstrate virtually no gap on social issues.